 Ryobi sells exclusively through The Home Depot.

 Note: This is not a heavy-duty zero-turn.
 It is designed for your “normal” residential 1/2 to 2-acre lawn that you mow weekly.
-I don’t recommend it for rough lawns, pulling heavy loads, hills or if you expect your mower to last twenty years.
-It’s electric and it mows well…
+I don’t recommend it for rough lawns, pulling heavy loads, hills, or if you expect your mower to last twenty years.
+But, it’s electric and it mows well…

 The new Ryobi 42 inch zero turn mower will mow a little over two acres on one charge of its SLA batteries.
 So this 42-inch zero turn mower is a great choice for suburban homeowners with 1/3 to 2 acres to mow.
-Combine this mower with a brushless string trimmer, leaf blower, hedge trimmer, chain saw and snowblower and many of us will be able to throw away our gas can and not worry about fuel problems again.
+The 54 inch version will mow up to 3.5 acres on one charge.
+Combine this mower with a brushless string trimmer, leaf blower, hedge trimmer, chain saw, and snowblower and many of us will be able to throw away our gas can and not worry about fuel problems again.
 The only maintenance this mower really needs is to clean under the deck and check/replace the mower blades every 25 hours.

 3-year Limited Warranty.
 The battery warranty is for one year only.

 Not sure if the Ryobi Electric Zero-Turn is the best choice for you?
-Check out this article: Going green – The Best 2020 Electric Riding Mowers, Lawn Tractors and ZTRs
+Check out this article: 42-inch Electric Zero Turn Mowers – Ryobi, EGO, or Cub Cadet?
+Which One Is Best For You?

 Buy Here with free delivery at The Home Depot: